sumraharshit/Real_Time_Collaborative_WhiteBoard/README.md

 # Real-Time Collaborative Whiteboard

-🎨 Collaborate visually in real time with this intuitive whiteboard application!
+🎨 The Projetc let users collaborate visually for brainstorming and creative purposes in real time.

 ## Features